sakria9/pintos/doc/vm.md

 > that much of their implementation can be shared.
 Explain why your
 > implementation either does or does not share much of the code for
 > the two situations.

+We implement stack growth and swap first.
+Adding mmap doesn't modify the code much.
+Because in mmap syscall, we just create many mmap pages in spte without reading the content of the file.
+Mmap pages share the same page fault handler with the stack growth.
+The only thing we need to do is to add some if else.
+Swap is similar.